abwonji95/abwonji95/README.md

 ## Software Support Engineer at  [Baran Telecom Networks](https://btn-solutions.co.ke)

+    # Responsibilities.

-# Respond to technical support calls from end users of computers and
-software applications (both for the business and the customer).
+* Respond to technical support calls from end users of computers and software applications (both for the business and the customer).
-#  Set up and install new computers, networks, and software.
+*  Set up and install new computers, networks, and software.
-• Set up user accounts and profiles on the network.
+* Set up user accounts and profiles on the network.
-• Install updates and perform patches.
+* Install updates and perform patches.
-• Install and configure operating systems, anti-virus software and other applications.
+* Install and configure operating systems, anti-virus software and other applications.
-• Diagnose and fix network problems and hardware or software faults.
+* Diagnose and fix network problems and hardware or software faults.
-• Manage data backups on a continuous basis.
+* Manage data backups on a continuous basis.
-• Manage cloud environments for the company and the customer.
+* Manage cloud environments for the company and the customer.
-• Identify, analyze, and resolve cloud infrastructure vulnerabilities and application deployment issues.
+* Identify, analyze, and resolve cloud infrastructure vulnerabilities and application deployment issues.

-#

 #  🌱 I’m currently learning ...